Garmin has got a Forerunner/Fenix problem. It’s not a big one, but it’s a problem nevertheless.

 More techy Widget Glances info here

-So, back in August(ish) I used the new widget glances as they were rolled out on to the Fenix 6.
+So, back in August(ish) I used the new widget glances as they were rolled out onto the Fenix 6 and now Fenix 7.
 Like the images above and immediately below…

 As you can see, widget glances are a whole lot prettier than boring-old widgets.
 They are also more useful in that a widget glance has some aspect of ‘live’ information displayed instead of a previously static title.
 So, for example, the “MUSIC” widget now shows rich WIDGET GLANCE information about the current track, the album it comes from, how long the song is and how long to go.
 Which is pretty cool.
 And in the image above, you can see that today’s SUNSET and SUNRISE times are given on the widget glance along with the number of minutes to sunset.